 It is sad indeed to contemplate how far we have fallen away from God’s ideal of the priestly citizenry.
 It is not uncommon to hear Christians excuse themselves for their ignorance or apathy with the words, “After all, I am just a layman.”
 This is equivalent to saying “I am just one of God’s people.”
 The tragedy is that those who thus speak proceed to act is if they are not God’s people.

-The clergy are expected to engage in religious activities, to walk circumspectly, to employ proper language, to visit the sick and study the Bible.
+The [conventional] clergy are expected to engage in religious activities, to walk circumspectly, to employ proper language, to visit the sick and study the Bible.
 This is regarded as the field of clerical function.
 This is what the clergy is paid to do.
 Those who are “just laymen” live on a different plane.
 Their function is to go listen to the clergyman and pay his salary for performing a priestly role.
 But all of this is as far from God’s program for the Christian life as the blood of Christ is from the blood of bulls and goats.

 Just as any attempt to create a special clergy must result in a laity, so any attempt to create a distinctive laity must result in a special clergy.
 Sometimes men seek to avoid the implications of their philosophy by employing other terms to designate what they create.
-They frequently borrow scriptural terminology in the vain hope that a thing may be sanctified by calling a good name over it.
+They frequently borrow scriptural terminology in the vain hope that a thing may be sanctified by placing a good name over it.

-But we may designate the clergy system by whatever terms we will, borrowing the language of apostate ecclesiasticism, or “stealing the livery of heaven” in which to clothe it, yet the fact is that so long as the idea of a special ministerial caste exists, and the remainder of the saints are regarded as “the laity,” that long we are nearer to Rome than to Jerusalem.
-And that long we are standing at a mount that can be touched rather than before Mount Sion.(CF: Heb.12.18-24)
+But we may designate the clergy system by whatever terms we will, borrowing the language of apostate ecclesiasticism, or “stealing the livery of heaven” in which to clothe it, yet the fact is that so long as the idea of a special ministerial caste exists, and the remainder of the saints are regarded as “the laity,” then we are nearer to Rome than to Jerusalem.
+And we are standing at a mount that can be touched rather than before Mount Sion.(CF: Heb.12.18-24)